Practicing And Memorizing, Part I

-If the piece being learned is a fugue, this will require a special approach to practicing that is described elsewhere on this blog [See blog, How To Learn A Fugue].
+If the piece being learned is densely contrapuntal, such as a fugue, it requires a special approach to practicing that is described elsewhere on this blog [See blog, How To Learn A Fugue].
 Highly gifted organists throughout history sometimes concocted their own method of practicing everything, including fugues, the same way.
 Such was the case with the French organist, pedagogue, and composer Marcel Dupre (photo).
 In 1922 he performed from memory in a series of 10 long recitals at the Paris Conservatoire the complete organ works of Bach, a feat all the more astonishing considering that each of the recitals was spaced only 2 weeks apart.
 Dupre, in his teaching, was a great master and devotee of the strategy of "divide and conquer" and employed a different kind of ladder to reach the objective -- a practicing and memorization system similar to that used by the great German organist Helmut Walcha [See blog, Practicing and Memorizing, Part IV].

 After learning these 4 measures separately he would then practice 2 measures at a time, combining measures 1-2, 2-3, and 3-4, repeating them 5-10 times.
 He would then practice these separate measures in groups of three: 1-2-3, and 2-3-4, maybe 5-10 times Finally he would put all four together in a row: 1-2-3-4.

 After taking a break, or the next day maybe, he would proceed to the next fragment of 4 measures and learn them in the same manner.
 After learning the entire piece in these fragments of 4 measures each he would then go back and combine the first 2 fragments together and practice 8 measures at a time, later taking 16 measures at a time, and so forth.
 He also pointed out that not all musical passages are equally difficult, that some are easier than the others, and there are places where not all the moving parts are present.
 He would say that this is especially true at the beginning of fugues where the student will need to repeat the opening measures much less than others having a more full polyphonic texture [See blog, Calculating Stop Combinations, Part I].